“The Longest Night”

 A strange sensation…a different balance of weight in his shoulder.
 His right arm hanging strangely.

-Luke felt a bland curiosity as he turned his head and examined it—his own limb, at the end of which his agimat was implanted, bent backward at least forty-five degrees at the elbow, blood-soaked, bone protruding.
+Luke felt a bland curiosity as he turned his head and examined it—his own limb, at the end of which his agimat was implanted, bent backward at least forty-five degrees at the elbow, blood-soaked, gray bone protruding.

 The large mundane man Luke had dropped first out of all of them was up again, standing close behind him, his gray hoodie, his blank-eyed face spattered with Luke’s blood.